 I consider him my own personal pastor and he has helped me through some tough moments…Now we must help him.
 I think this is very urgent . . . .
 Please call now if you can.
 And please send this to anyone else you think might care.

-When word got back to Ugandan officials that the Board of Immigration Appeals (BIA) had denied Steven’s appeal, they mistakenly assuming he’d returned home.
+When word got back to Ugandan officials that the Board of Immigration Appeals (BIA) had denied Steven’s appeal, they mistakenly assumed he’d returned home.
 Unable to find him, they beat his sister so badly she was hospitalized with head injuries.
 A barrage of threats and intimidation against his family and friends followed.

 One Ugandan official has risked their own safety to confirm that as soon as he steps off the plane in Uganda, he will be taken away by security officers and killed.
 He would never arrive at the customs gate at all.